Meet the Team

 Milton Silverman is a partner at Streathers Solicitors LLP in London’s West End.
 He has been advising and assisting galleries, dealers, collectors, auction houses and public institutions on the wide range of legal issues that arise from transacting in art and antiques on a global basis for over 20 years.
 Milton has been Antiques Trade Gazette’s legal columnist since 2004.

 Mark Bridge joined Antiques Trade Gazette in 1979.
-With over 30 years' experience, he has a deep understanding of the art and antiques business worldwide, as well as a wide experience in publishing and management.
+He has a deep understanding of the art and antiques business worldwide, as well as a wide experience in publishing and management.
+He now writes for ATG as a freelancer covering arms and armour.